rylew2/portfolio-rylew/content/project/card-game.md

 ## Backend

 ### Backend overview
-- uplifty_card table - store all 52 cards for a deck.
+- `card` table - store all 52 cards for a deck.
 Multiple games could be built with just the 52 cards by resetting status, or inserting 52 new entries tied to a new game
-- uplifty_game table - simply stores the current status
+- `game` table - simply stores the current status
 - Mutations => dealCards(count) , resetGame
 - Queries => returns cardsLeftInDeck, acesLeftInDeck, gameStatus
 - The game likely could have been done all in memory - kind of how the standalone frontend works.
 Obviously this wouldn't be durable or support multiple game/streak feature additions